Bill Boner: Early life

 In high school, Bill Boner was a basketball player and tennis player for the East Nashville Eagles.
 On March 13, 1962, his team won the state championship.
-The Tennessean wrote that Boner "emerged as the biggest hero" of the game, noting that he "crammed 18 points through the nets within a period of 6 minutes and 48 seconds in the second quarter," adding that the opposing team "lost because of a Boner."
+Boner scored 18 points within six minutes and 48 seconds in the second quarter.
 He was elected student body president for the 1962-1963 school year, his senior year.
 He was also elected governor of Boy's State despite not planning to run until the last minute.
 He and his teammate missed part of the basketball season that year due to injuries from a car accident.
 A cheerleader from the nearby Glencliff High School cheerleader was critical condition.
 Nonetheless, he was selected for the first team All-Nashville in 1963.
 Boner attended Middle Tennessee State University, where he was elected president of the freshman class and played basketball.
 He participated in campus life, including a panel on religion, and gave a presentation called "Decision-Making in Personal Life" at a church's study series called "Moral Man and Moral Society".
 After university, he became the manager of a Shell station in Smyrna.
 On February 1, 1969, he became the basketball coach for Trevecca Nazarene College and took on a teaching role in the physical education department.
 During his first year coaching, The Tennessean called the team "loveable losers" for its remarkably poor performance.

 Congress

-Several other persons had also decided to challenge Allen, a long-time Nashville political figure who appeared to be in declining health and who seemed vulnerable.
-Shortly before the deadline for candidates to withdraw from the race, Allen suffered a massive stroke.
-All of Allen's opponents except Boner withdrew from the race, apparently out of concern for "kicking a man when he's down."
-When Allen died on the day after the withdrawal deadline, Boner was virtually unopposed for the nomination, facing only a write-in campaign that went nowhere.
-This was tantamount to victory in November, as the Republicans had lost interest in a district they hadn't won since 1874.
-He was reelected four times with no substantive opposition.

-Boner's tenure in Congress was largely uneventful.
-He established a reputation for a staff devoted to excellent constituent service, and otherwise as a moderate Southern Democrat backbencher, whose largest legislative accomplishment was a bill recognizing "National Sewing Month", something which subsequent opponents would later point to with glee.
-In 1986, he came under investigation by the House Ethics Committee for misusing campaign funds, not disclosing conflicts of interest, receiving an undisclosed gift and receiving a bribe from a government contractor.
+In 1986, Boner came under investigation by the House Ethics Committee for misusing campaign funds, not disclosing conflicts of interest, receiving an undisclosed gift and receiving a bribe from a government contractor.